top of page

 Action Steps

 Avoid guessing or self-diagnosing.
 Getting professional input early can save time, stress, and potentially bigger health issues down the line.
 Think of it as taking control early, rather than reacting late when options may be more limited.
+If certain conditions run in your family, family history and men's health should also be part of the conversation.

 Conclusion